hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/priya_nath_sinha/715_pns_xxx.md

 parents, our boys do not get free scope for growth.
 The parents consider singing as improper.
-But the son, when he hears a fine piece of music, at once sets his whole mind on how to learn it, and naturally he must look out for an Âddâ.
+But the son, when he hears a fine piece of music, at once sets his whole mind on how to learn it, and naturally he must look out for an Âddā.
 (Something like a club.
 The word has got a bad odour about it in Bengali.)
 Then again, "It is a sin to smoke!"
 So what else can the young man do than mix with the servants of the house, to indulge in this habit in secret?
 In everyone there are infinite